 September Foundation Stage Intake

-Sadly due to COVID-19 restrictions, we are unable to invite prospective parents to visit our school.
-We have created a virtual tour for you to have a look at and we hope it gives you a taste of what life at our wonderful school is like.
+If you were unable to attend the tours in person, we have created a virtual tour for you to have a look at and we hope it gives you a taste of what life at our wonderful school is like.
 Please click HERE to watch the video - enjoy!

 Please refer to the Cambridgeshire County Council School Admissions website for detailed information on the application process.